-Protection and prevention - are the key to maintaining South Yorkshire as a safe place to live and work.
-We are committed to providing education and advice to all communities in South Yorkshire, to reduce the likelihood of emergency incidents arising.
+Protection and prevention - are the to maintaining South Yorkshire as a sa place to live and work.
+We are commit to providing education and advice to a communities in South Yorkshire, to red the likelihood of emergency incidents arising.
 Working with our partners we will pursue initiatives and strategies aimed at improving community resilience and quality of life.